It’s an old investor adage that has its roots in an even older English saying: “Sell in May, and Go Away.”

 In the same way, May through October may have been a weak period for stock returns in the past, but it really has no connection to whether it will be in the future.
 You wouldn’t drive your car to work by looking only in the rear-view mirror.
 You have to look ahead of you to know where you’re going.

 2. Missing Any Time in the Market Could Reduce your Returns

 There is significant data that shows trying to time the market is not a good idea.
-By time the market, we mean try to determine to buy when the market is low, and sell when the market is high, and repeat.
+(By “time the market,” we mean trying to determine to buy when the market is low, sell when the market is high, and repeat).
 But the same applies here.
 If you “Sell in May” and the market goes up significantly, you will be forced to decide if you are going to get back in and chance the market going down, or stay on the sidelines.
 Being put in that position can put a big hurt on your financial goals.

-So, if you’re thinking of “Selling in May” and getting back in by November, ask yourself how sure are you that you won’t miss even the best 5 days of the 2019 market?
+So, if you’re thinking of “Selling in May” and getting back in by November, ask yourself how sure are you that you won’t miss even the best 5 days of the year’s market.
 And how much would that cost you over time?

 Money makes you emotional.
 The stock market is a roller coaster ride.
 One of the benefits of working with a financial advisor is having an objective third party that helps you NOT make emotional decisions about your investments, because staying invested through the good and the bad can help you manage your financial goals.
 Whether your goals include retirement, college savings, or a big purchase, create a written plan to help you stay on track, no matter what month it is.